 – Fixed mobile convergence (FMC) system applies where the prime requirement is reduced cost and ease of installation, and the requirements for equipment support or customer service expectation are different than full wireline support.

+– Broadband system applies where greater traffic throughput is required, such as business and interactive applications.

+Nowadays, various fixed wireless access use cases can be considered using different technologies, including IMT, such as broadband fixed wireless access, flexible wireless access in last mile (such as remote video monitoring and wireless home broadband).
+The implementation of different use cases can be achieved by different deployment scenarios.

-– Broadband system applies where greater traffic throughput is required, such as business and interactive applications.{Editor’s note: though it is outdated, §4 of Recommendation ITU-R F.1490-1 provides a reference model of FWA supported from a mobile network.
+{Editor’s note: though it is outdated, §4 of Recommendation ITU-R F.1490-1 provides a reference model of FWA supported from a mobile network.
 As the prior discussion in this section illustrates, ITU-R F.1490-1 should be revised to reflect current use cases and requirements for FWA.}

 Because of these different target markets, FWA systems will have different service requirements.
 These three markets can be distinguished by some of their basic services as follows: